 - You should normally refuse an earlier date where the business has already calculated its VAT liability for the period(s) using the FRS accounting method.
 This is because the FRS exists to simplify VAT accounting and record keeping, so allowing a business to spend less time on VAT.
 Allowing a business to withdraw from a retrospective date in these circumstances would undermine the purpose of the scheme.

 - The proper exercise of the power to allow retrospection means that we should be prepared to recognise there may be exceptional circumstances where the policy described in the previous bullet should be set aside.
 In principle, such cases are likely to involve compassionate circumstances, or the survival of the business, but we have not identified to date any case where such circumstances justify a departure from the normal policy.
-If you think that that there are such circumstances, the case should be reported to VPOT, Subject Matter Experts, Regian House, Liverpool, L75 1AD with a recommendation.
+If you think that that there are such circumstances, the case should be sent via a Technical Advice Request with a clearly outlined recommendation.